Bone infection - discharge

 Make sure you give yourself the medicine at the right time.
 Do not stop the antibiotics even when you or your child begins to feel better.
-If all of the medicine is not taken, or it is taken at the wrong time, the germs may become harder to treat.
-The infection may come back.
+If all of the medicine is not taken, or it is taken at the wrong time, the infection may come back.
+Also, the germs may become harder to treat.

 If you or your child had surgery on the bone, a splint, brace, or sling may need to be worn to protect the bone.
 Your provider will tell you whether you or your child can walk on the leg or use the arm.
 Follow what your provider says you or your child can and can't do.
 If you do too much before the infection is gone, your bones may get injured.